-Transvenous ICD placement is considered to be appropriate in ANY of the following scenarios (1-16) provided that survival with good functional status for more than one year is anticipated
+Transvenous ICD placement is considered medically necessary in ANY of the following scenarios when survival with good functional status for more than one year is anticipated:

 - Following cardiac arrest due to ventricular fibrillation or tachycardia when no completely reversible cause can be identified

-- Spontaneous sustained ventricular tachycardia in a patient with structural heart disease
+- Spontaneous sustained ventricular tachycardia in an individual with structural heart disease

-- Syncope which is otherwise unexplained in a patient with structural heart disease
+- Syncope which is otherwise unexplained in an individual with structural heart disease

-- Syncope which is otherwise unexplained in a patient with ischemic heart disease and inducible sustained monomorphic ventricular tachycardia on electrophysiology (EP) study
+- Syncope which is otherwise unexplained in an individual with ischemic heart disease and inducible sustained monomorphic ventricular tachycardia on electrophysiology (EP) study

-- Nonischemic dilated cardiomyopathy when, following 90 days of GDMT, BOTH of the following (a and b) are still present:
+- Nonischemic dilated cardiomyopathy when, following 90 days of GDMT, BOTH of the following are still present:

 - Left ventricular ejection fraction (LVEF) ≤ 35%